smplcod/acpc/README.md

 # ACP+Charts now
-Current version:
+Current version: 0.0.0

-ACP+Charts is an upcoming admin dashboard.
-At the moment the repository holds only a minimal React + Vite scaffold with no real functionality.
+ACP+Charts currently includes basic routing with home, login, admin, and sitemap pages.
+Users can sign in with a placeholder token, explore a stub dashboard and users list inside the admin area, and view all public routes via the sitemap.
+A logout button clears the token and returns to the login screen.

 # ACP+Charts сomming soon
 ACP+Charts will grow into an admin dashboard that visualizes application metrics with interactive charts.
 Administrators will be able to monitor key indicators, manage data, and explore analytics through a responsive web interface built with React and Vite.
 The repository currently includes a small counter demo while chart components are under active development.